 Despite the widespread use of standards, they often remain hidden, working modestly behind the scenes to underpin the technology and services that we rely on.
 Sometimes the contribution made by standards can be hard to explain or quantify.
 ISO promotes and conducts research so we can better understand the impacts of standards and how to maximize their benefits.
 From the results of this research, we produce materials to help communicate key findings to businesses, learning institutions and the wider public.
 Our goal is not only to foster a better understanding of the advantages that standards bring to both organizations and society, but also to build interest in taking part in international standardization.
 To find out more, hear from businesses and browse ISO case studies that clearly show the benefits that standards can bring.

-Join the ISO Research and Innovation network.
+Join the ISO Research & Innovation Network.
 Share your ideas.

 The ISO R&I Network is a community to discuss, promote and conduct research and innovation activities related to standardization.